aarontran/snr-filaments/agenda.md

 Model stuff
 -----------

+* Pressing issue of updating rminarc (grid domain)
+> Addressing the resolution issue workarounds.....
+> 1. dynamically update rminarc, using pre-selected set of values that don't give
+     the floating point error... (must pick rminarc values by trial/error, each time)
+> 2. use simple model code to get rminarc estimates.  simple model predicts
+     wider filaments at a given B0, but I don't know how much wider.
+> 3. use some combination of dynamic updates + simple model estimates
+> 4. modify sean's code to take array of rminarc values.
+Then we could:
+>    * fixed `rminarc = np.amax(fwhm_max, axis=0)`, similar to current approach
+>    * get rminarc from simple model code, in each band
+> 5. combine both methods -- dynamically update rminarc, SOMEHOW -- but do so in all energy bands, this would get the best possible resolution and avoid errors.

+* Throw safeguard in function `f_rscale` -- if FWHM calculation errors out, recompute with smaller/larger rminarc automatically.
+The gridding code never calls `width_cont` directly, only `f_rscale`, so this should be helpful.

+For put together data, values, tables.
+Remember to report chi-squared values everywhere, so we can compare different values of mu... and report errors from brute-force chi-square, rather than from std err (cov).

+Conceptual questions:

+* do we have hard evidence for proton acceleration? seems like stuff jack is working on.
+* Is there a way to relate diffusion /coefficient/ to turbulent energy?
+  (wondering, what would happen if shock did not induce turbulence but only compressed magnetic field -- different effects for plane parallel/perp field, but what would those effects be?)
+* In re shock heating: sections 5.1 / 11.1 seem to cover what you explained!

 Thought -- should we be constraining the resolution... checking that it works/makes sense?
 How do we quantify when the grid is sufficiently resolved?!